Pieris japonica

 What traditional systems uses this plant?

-These long-standing uses reflect a deep integration of the species into both the practical and spiritual lives of regional populations.
+These diverse roles highlight its long-standing integration into both the aesthetic and practical lives of local populations.

 What are the pharmacological activities of Pieris japonica?